Recoskie/JDasm/docs/Basics.md

 <br />

-GIF picture stores which colors are used in the picture into an array.
+GIF pictures store which colors are used in the picture into an array.
 The array is then indexed by the color data section.

 <br />